greyatom-school/the-minerva-project/sprint_1/ark studio/project.md

 - Now, you can pick colors from the image
 - :)

-##### Task 3
+##### User Story #7

-Add transition effects on hovering over the buttons and the image gallery on top of the testimonial.
+I need to some sort of transitioning/animating effects on hovering over the site buttons and the image gallery on top of the testimonial.

 #### Input